SEKOIA-IO/documentation/docs/xdr/features/investigate/notebooks.md

 * Customer-specific reporting
 * Secure information distribution

-Share notebooks directly with child tenants.
+Share notebooks and templates directly with child tenants to ensure secure information distribution, provide incident reports, and share best practices with customers.

 ![notebook_share](/assets/operation_center/notebook_share.gif){: style="max-width:100%"}

 ## Notebook Management

 ### Organization
-* Search notebooks by title
+* Use the search bar to find notebooks by their titles

 ### Deletion and Recovery
 * Soft delete notebooks to trash